Antecedent site:

 CCTV is central this year

-Its page tells the story with over a half dozen video clips, a succinct summary, and newspaper commentary and letters.
+The CCTV page tells the story with over a half dozen video clips, a succinct summary, and commentary and letters in the newspaper.

 Update – 2016